Revitalizing communal spaces for students

-Sitting adjacent to the school café, the spaces were seen as an outdoor extension of it for students to meet and gather in small social groups
+Sitting adjacent to the school cafe, the spaces were seen as an outdoor extension of it for students to meet and gather in small social groups.

-Social pockets + colour pops
+Social pockets + color pops

 In collaboration with Botton + Gardiner, multiple collections of benches and tables were selected and configured in different ways to create inviting social pockets.
 A range of bright powder-coat colors in Bondi Blue, Leaf Green and Moonlight Yellow were used to further differentiate the areas, which also reflected the colored elements of the surrounding buildings.